MAFE: Enabling Equitable Algorithm Design in Multi-Agent Multi-Stage Decision-Making Systems: Time and Space Complexity

-In this section we provide a detailed explanation of how we design the Healthcare MAFE introduced in Section~\ref{env} of the main paper.
+In this section we provide a detailed explanation of how we design \texttt{MAFE-Health} introduced in Section~\ref{env} of the main paper.

-\textbf{Overview:} A diagram illustrating the design of our Healthcare MAFE is shown in Figure~\ref{fig:Healthcare_Diagram}.
+\textbf{Overview:} A diagram illustrating the design of \texttt{MAFE-Health} is shown in Figure~\ref{fig:Healthcare_Diagram}.
 This environment models the interactions among three core agents: an insurance company, a hospital, and a central planner.
 These agents collectively impact the health and insurance coverage of the population.

 At each time step, the Insurance Agent offers a premium to each individual, who decides whether to accept the plan based on its cost.
 The premium affects the likelihood of obtaining insurance, which influences the individual’s access to routine medical care.
 Thus, uninsured individuals face greater health risks due to limited access to early disease detection and regular treatment.